 We have been in the past and are currently subject to various litigation and governmental investigations and proceedings.
 Certain of these matters are described more fully in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 5.
 Commitments and Contingencies."
 We may become subject to other litigation or governmental investigations or proceedings in the future.
 Additionally, certain of our direct and indirect customers and licensees have pursued, and others may in the future pursue, litigation or arbitration against us related to our business.
 Unfavorable resolutions of one or more of these matters have had and could in the future have a material adverse effect on our business, revenues, results of operations, cash flows and financial condition.
-See also the Risk Factors below titled "Our business may suffer as a result of adverse rulings in government investigations or proceedings" and "Changes in our patent licensing practices, whether due to governmental investigations or private legal proceedings challenging those practices, or otherwise, could adversely impact our business and results of operations."
+See also the Risk Factors below titled "Changes in our patent licensing practices, whether due to governmental investigations or private legal proceedings challenging those practices, or otherwise, could adversely impact our business and results of operations" and "Our business may suffer as a result of adverse rulings in government investigations or proceedings."

-In addition, in connection with our participation in SDOs, we, like other patent owners, generally have made contractual commitments to such organizations to license those of our patents that would necessarily be infringed by standard-compliant products as set forth in those commitments.
+In addition, in connection with our participation in SDOs, we, like other patent owners, generally have made contractual commitments to such organizations to license those of our patents that would necessarily be infringed by standard-compliant products as set forth in those commitments (referred to as standard-essential patents).
 Some manufacturers and users of standard-compliant products advance interpretations of these commitments that are adverse to our licensing business, including interpretations that would limit the amount of royalties that we could collect on the licensing of our standard-essential patent portfolio.